scholi/pySPM/README.md

 If you find bugs and issues, please report them to the developpe: https://github.com/scholi/pySPM/issues

+## News
+The structure of the library was reformated to be installed correctly.
+So now each time you download the library you should [reinstall it](#for-developpers-and-hackers)

 ## Dependencies
 This library requires the following packages
 * mendatory